 Show your kids how to make a God’s Eye craft with a couple of sticks and several lengths of yarn.
-This relaxing and easy yarn craft is a fun way for kids to practice their weaving skills while creating an interesting and beautiful ornament.
+This classic “yarn and stick craft” is a fun way for kids to practice their weaving skills while creating an interesting and beautiful ornament.

 Do you remember making God’s Eyes when you were you were a kid?
 You may have known them by the name Ojo de Dios, which is Spanish for “Eye of God”.
 A God’s Eye craft is a classic childhood yarn craft, always popular at Sunday school, summer camp, Girl Guides and after-school craft clubs.

 I made dozens of them back when I was a kid.

 When we were bored during summer holidays, my friends and I would often raid our mothers’ knitting baskets, and gather under a tree in someone’s backyard.
 We would pool our yarn, and swap colours, and weave the afternoon away making God’s Eye after God’s Eye.

 I love introducing these classic crafts to the hooligans.
 In today’s busy, tech-filled world, these simple activities tend to be forgotten about or overlooked, and the children have often never heard of them.